PigeonPack/PigeonPack/readme.txt

 * Notifications - Receive notifications whenever someone subscribers or unsubscribers from your list.
 * Amazon SES - Built-in functionality to work directly with the Amazon Simple Email Server service.

-Contribute to the Pigeon Pack plugin with new features, bug fixes or translations, we'll give you a discount off a Premium Support membership!

-Please visit the Pigeon Pack website for access to [support and premium membership add-ons](http://getpigeonpack.com/)!
+Please visit the Pigeon Pack website for access to [support and premium membership add-ons](http://pigeonpack.com/)!

-Sign up for the Pigeon Pack affiliate program and start earning cash today whenever you refer a user who subscribes to the Premium Support membership!

 == Installation ==